gytenis98/ECE382_LAB8/README.md

 ##Requirements

-1. Your robot must always start at the home position.
+1. Your robot must always start at the home position. (done)
-2. Your robot is considered successful only if it finds one of the three exits and moves partially out of the maze.
+2. Your robot is considered successful only if it finds one of the three exits and moves partially out of the maze. (last one)
-3. A large portion of your grade depends on which door you exit.
+3. A large portion of your grade depends on which door you exit. (last)
-+ 1.Door Required Functionality
++ 1 First Door Required Functionality
 + 2 Door 2 - B Functionality
 + 3 Door 3 - A Functionality1.You cannot hit a wall!
+(Done.
+No walls hit.
+It was close, but did not hit anything) (http://youtu.be/T0TjNREt_nw)
 + 4 Bonus!
-Navigate from the A door back to the entrance using the same algorithm.1.You cannot hit a wall!
+Navigate from the A door back to the entrance using the same algorithm.1.You cannot hit a wall! (done) (http://youtu.be/badSgdkdJXQ)

 4. Your robot must solve the maze in less than three minutes.
+(30-45s for A and bonus)
-5. Your robot will be stopped if it touches the wall more than twice.
+5. Your robot will be stopped if it touches the wall more than twice. (did not touch once)
-6. Your robot must use the IR sensors to find its path through the maze.
+6. Your robot must use the IR sensors to find its path through the maze. (done)